Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels

-In addition to the works discussed above, there is a line of papers on deriving SGLD generalization bounds \citep{mou2018generalization,li2019generalization}.
+In addition to the works discussed above, there is a line of papers on deriving SGLD generalization bounds \citep{mou2018generalization,li2019generalization} through other proof techniques.
 Among them, \citet{mou2018generalization} introduced two generalization bounds.
 The first one \citep[Theorem~1 of][]{mou2018generalization}, a stability-based bound, achieves $O(1/n)$ rate in terms of the sample size $n$ but relies on the Lipschitz constant of the loss function which makes it distribution-independent.
 The second one \citep[Theorem~2 of][]{mou2018generalization}, a PAC-Bayes bound, replaces the Lipschitz constant by an expected-squared gradient norm but suffers from a slower rate $O(1/\sqrt{n})$.
 In contrast, our SGLD bound in Proposition~\ref{prop::gen_bound_SGLD} has order $O(1/n)$ and tightens the expected-squared gradient norm by the variance of gradients.
 The PAC-Bayes bound in \citet{mou2018generalization} also incorporates an explicit time-decaying factor.
 However, their analysis seems to heavily rely on the Gaussian noise.
 In contrast, our generalization bounds include a decay factor for a broad class of noisy iterative algorithms.
 A follow-up work by \citet{li2019generalization} combined the algorithmic stability approach with PAC-Bayesian theory and presented a bound which achieves order $O(1/n)$.
-However, their bound requires the scale of the learning rate to be upper bounded by the inverse Lipschitz constant of the loss function.
+However, their bound requires the scale of the learning rate to be upper bounded by the inverse Lipschitz constant of the loss function, which could result in negligible learning rates in practice.
 In contrast, we do not need any assumptions on the learning rate.

 A standard approach \citep[see e.g.,][]{he2021tighter} of deriving a generalization bound for the DP-SGD algorithm follows two steps: (i) prove that DP-SGD satisfies the $(\epsilon,\delta)$-DP guarantees \citep{song2013stochastic,wu2017bolt,feldman2018privacy,balle2019privacy,asoodeh2020privacy}; (ii) derive/apply a generalization bound that holds for \emph{any} $(\epsilon,\delta)$-DP algorithm \citep{dwork2015preserving,bassily2021algorithmic,jung2019new}.
 However, generalization bounds obtained from this procedure are distribution-independent since DP is robust with respect to the data distribution.
 In contrast, our bounds in Section~\ref{subsec::DP_SGD} are distribution-dependent.
 We extend our analysis and derive a generalization bound in the setting of federated learning in Section~\ref{subsec::FL}.
 A previous work by \citet{yagli2020information} also proved a generalization bound for federated learning in their Theorem~3 but their bound involves a mutual information which could be hard to estimate from data.